howsoai/howso-docs/source/user_guide/save_load.rst

 Methods for Saving and Loading
 ------------------------------

-Howso Engine can be operated locally or through the Howso Platform as part of an enterprise License.
+Howso Engine can be operated locally or through the Howso Platform™ as part of an enterprise License.
 In order to accommodate both sets configurations, the Trainee has two sets of saving and loading functions that is intended for different types of operations.

 - **File Operations** - A set of functions that allows a user to save and load to a specific file location.
 Trainees are saved as ``.caml`` files, which stands for Compressed `Amalgam <https://github.com/howsoai/amalgam/>`__.
 This is the method that will most likely be used by non enterprise users.